List of CIA controversies: Domestic wiretapping

 In 1969, at the height of the antiwar movement in the US, CIA Director Helms received a message from Henry Kissinger ordering him to spy on the leaders of the groups requesting a moratorium on Vietnam.
 "Since 1962, three successive presidents had ordered the director of central intelligence to spy on Americans".

 Psychological operations in the Philippines

 During the early 1950s, the CIA operative Edward Lansdale and the U.S. military advisers supported the Philippine government's fight against the communist Hukbalahap (Huk) insurgency.
-According the Lansdale's own writings and subsequent historical reports, part of the CIA effort involved psychological operations exploiting local superstitions, notably, the Filipino belief in the aswang, a vampire-like creature.
+According to Lansdale's own writings and subsequent historical reports, part of the CIA effort involved psychological operations exploiting local superstitions, notably, the Filipino belief in the aswang, a vampire-like creature.

 In one incident, the operatives spread rumors that an aswang was living on a hill where the Huks were stationed.
 Two nights later, special forces ambushed a Huk guerrilla, punctured his neck with two holes to simulate a vampire bite, drained his blood, and displayed his corpse to suggest he was killed by an aswang.
 This operation spread fear among Huk fighters and their supporters, causing some to leave the area.